 It is important to rule out other medical conditions that can present like PMS or exaggerate the symptoms of PMS.
 PMS symptoms typically increase by around 30% in the 6 days before menstruation, ease out with the start of the period and are not present in the initial 2 weeks of the cycle (this pattern being definite in at least two consecutive cycles).

-A general history and medical examination and ruling out the presence of any other medical conditions like migraine, irritable bowel syndrome (IBS), Allergies or metabolic disorders are essential.
-BP check and Baseline blood tests like CBC (to rule out anemia), Blood sugar, Thyroid function, Vitamin D and B12 levels should be done.
+A general history and medical examination and ruling out the presence of any other medical conditions like migraine, irritable bowel syndrome (IBS), allergies or metabolic disorders are essential.
+BP check and baseline blood tests like CBC (to rule out anemia), blood sugar, thyroid function, vitamin D and B12 levels should be done.
 A personal and family history of mood disorders, anxiety-depression or substance abuse should be enquired about.
 PMS should be differentiated from dysmenorrhea (pain/cramps after the start of the period).
-An appropriate consult to rule out the presence of gynecological conditions like endometriosis, fibroids, Polycystic Ovarian Disease (PCOD), contraceptive use, possible start of menopause, or other menstrual irregularities is also recommended.
+An appropriate consult to rule out the presence of gynecological conditions like endometriosis, fibroids, polycystic ovarian syndrome (PCOS), and assessing contraceptive use, possible start of menopause, or other menstrual irregularities is also recommended.

 MAINTAINING A SYMPTOM DIARY